Rich in antioxidants, vitamins, minerals, oxygen, water, and live enzymes, fresh fruits and vegetables are essential to our lives as human beings.

 When was your last serving?

+The USDA recommends that adults consume 1.5–2 cup-equivalents of fruits and 2–3 cup-equivalents of vegetables daily.[1]
 We tend to feel our best when we consistently get enough nutrients.
 There is no doubt about that.

 • Fruits and vegetables are good for you.